rpmuller/ePubs/WesternPhilosophy.md

 character.
 They fought shy of large programmes all cut out of one block, and preferred to consider each question on its merits.
 In politics, as in philosophy, they were tentative and experimental.
-Their opponents, on the other hand, who thought they could "grasp this sorry scheme of things entire/' were much more willing to "shatter it to bits and then remould it nearer to the heart's desire."
+Their opponents, on the other hand, who thought they could "grasp this sorry scheme of things entire," were much more willing to "shatter it to bits and then remould it nearer to the heart's desire."
 They might do this as revolutionaries, or as men who wished to increase the authority of the powers that be;